s21-SQL/s21_SQLB04/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please record new visits to Domino's restaurant by Denis and Irina on February 24, 2022.
+Please record new visits to the Domino's restaurant by Denis and Irina on February 24, 2022.
-**Warning**: This exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07 and 08.
+**Important notes**: this exercise may modify data.
+You can restore the original database schema from the Materials folder and replay the script from Exercises 07, 08.

-## Chapter XIV
 ## Exercise 10 — New visits means new orders